xiaonengmiao/Cpp_Primer/Ch06/README.md

 ## Exercise 6.21

-> Write a function that takes an `int` and a pointer points.
+> Write a function that takes an `int` and a pointer to an `int` and returns the larger of the `int` value to which the pointer points.
 What type should you use for the pointer?

 [ex6.21-codelink](exercise6.21.cpp)